DCFApixels/asteroids/README.md

 Use this repository as a reference point, a playground, or a source of examples when trying DragonECS patterns in Unity.
 It is a demonstration of one possible direction for organizing a project, with room for iteration depending on the needs of a real game.

+Special thanks to [GreatVV](https://github.com/GreatVV), whose Asteroids project was used as the starting point for this sample.

 ## Packages

 The sample uses a small set of non-Unity packages and embedded plugins: